-18. Existing management plan
+18. Management plan dated 30 Aug 1985, effect of

 (1) The management plan applicable to the Island at the commencement of this Act is the Rottnest Island Management Plan dated 30 August 1985 prepared by the Rottnest Island Management Planning Group and presented to the Minister.